Last Updated on April 21, 2026

 9. Cost Overruns

 Data migration projects often exceed their budgets due to unforeseen challenges like data quality issues, network bandwidth limitations, or scope creep.
 Underestimating the time and resources needed for the migration, legacy system integration problems, data corruption, data mapping errors, and similar issues lead to projects exceeding their initial budgets.
+Additionally, failing to accurately assess data storage requirements can significantly impact migration costs and hinder future scalability, making it essential to plan for scalable data storage as part of infrastructure planning.

 To address the challenge of budget overruns in data migration projects: